qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/woltka_pairedend.rst

 The results revealed:

 #.
 PE outperforms SE in all metrics.
 Most importantly, it reduces false positive rate (higher precision) while retaining mapping rate.
 Meanwhile, the sensitivity (recall) of identifying true taxa is not obviously compromised (note the y-axis scale).
 #.
-Suppressing singleton alignments (no mixing; NM) further significantly reduces false positive rate (higher precision), while not obviously reducing sensitivity (recall).
-However, the mapping rate is also significantly reduced.
-#.
-Suppressing discordant alignments (no discordance; ND) seem to have little to no effect on the outcome.
-In fact, most profiles are identical with or without ND (but a few are not).
-#.
 PE.NU the two additional parameters had minimum effect on the result and make the alignment step faster.
 This may suggest that the additional parameters are safe to use.

 Therefore, I would recommend adopting paired alignment in preference to unpaired alignment.
 I may suggest no mixing as it has improved accuracy, but the potential adverse effect of lower mapping rate may be further explored before making a compelling recommendation.
 Although not having a visible effect, no discordance may be added for logical coherency.